BinarySemaphore/ylands_exporter/README.md

 * GLB (Planned)

 ## Known Issues
-* Reference meshes used to construct 3D models have some wonky normals that need to be cleaned up.
-* If the Windows Application encounters an error while running the base program, it has no way of interating or fixing the issue directly.
+* If the Windows Application encounters an error while running the base program, it has no way of interacting or fixing the issue directly.

 ## Troubleshooting
 * Status hangs or crash with output: